Kawaiisu language

 The Kawaiisu language is a Uto-Aztecan language spoken by the Kawaiisu people of California.
+As of 2025, only one native speaker remains, Lucille Girado.

 Classification

 Kawaiisu is a member of the Southern Numic division of the Uto-Aztecan language family.

 Linguistic environment

 The Kawaiisu homeland was bordered by speakers of non-Numic Uto-Aztecan languages: the Kitanemuk to the south spoke Takic, the Tubatulabal to the north spoke Tubatulabal, the Yokuts to the west were non-Uto-Aztecan.
 Because they shared the Southern Numic language, the Chemehuevi to the east are considered the closest relatives to Kawaiisu.

 Geographic distribution

 The remaining Kawaiisu speakers live in the Tehachapi area of California.

 Revitalization

 In 1994, the language was severely endangered, with perhaps fewer than 20 remaining speakers.